Back to: C#.NET Tutorials For Beginners and Professionals

 Diamond Problem with Multiple Inheritance in C#

 Let us understand the diamond problem in C# using the interface.
 Please have a look at the below example.
-Here, interface A declares one method called “Method” and this method is by default abstract.
-Then this interface is inherited by interfaces B and C and both the interfaces provide a default implementation for the method called “Method”.
+Here, interface A declares one method called Method and this method is by default abstract.
+Then this interface is inherited by interfaces B and C and both interfaces provide a default implementation for the method called Method.
 And finally, class D implements both B and C interfaces.
 Now, the diamond problem arises.
 The interface member ‘A.Method()’ does not have the most specific implementation.
 Neither ‘B.A.Method()’, nor ‘C.A.Method().
-So, the compiler will get confused between the implementation from the B and C interface and hence give you a compile-time error.
+So, the compiler will get confused between the implementation from B and C interfaces and hence give you a compile-time error.

-Here, we will get a compile-time error CS8705: Interface member ‘A.Method()’ does not have a most specific implementation.
+Here, we will get a compile-time error saying Interface member ‘A.Method()’ does not have the most specific implementation.
 Neither ‘B.A.Method()’, nor ‘C.A.Method()’ are most specific as shown in the below image.

 The .NET development team has decided to solve the Diamond Problem by taking the most specific override at runtime.